unascribed/shiba/README.md

 ##### Database
 * `reconnect` - The reconnect command will attempt to refresh Shiba's connection to the SQL server.
 If you find Shiba unresponsive to `say` / `play` commands, or database related `do` commands, try this first.
 Notifies the sender if successful.
+* `query` - Executes an arbitrary query against the database.
+Requires the sender to be the one defined in the config as ADMIN_NAME.

 #### say